7AkhilV/CLI-chatbot/README.md

  ### Key Features:

--Natural Language Processing: The chatbot can understand the context and respond in a conversational manner.
+- Natural Language Processing: The chatbot can understand the context and respond in a conversational manner.
--User Interaction: Users can chat with the bot, ask questions, and receive real-time responses.
+- User Interaction: Users can chat with the bot, ask questions, and receive real-time responses.
--Exit Functionality: Type "exit" to end the chat gracefully.
+- Exit Functionality: Type "exit" to end the chat gracefully.

 ### How It Works: